NEERAJ-D/uiseqrna/README.md

 config.pro -> truth

 The Data that is used for the purpose of plotting is the output of the quantifiers like sailfish, rsem , kallisto against the truth shall be used for the purpose of plotting the comparison plots.
 The statistics like the standard deviation, mean , variance is stored for each table.
 These statistics can be displayed for each table, which gives a comprehensive view of the entire dataset.
 The data varies differently for each quantifier and its relation with the actual truth data can be seen quantitatively using the statistics provided.
+The CSV files contained the results from different quantifiers and these outputs were parsed and converted into MySQL tables using following techniques:-

+Parsing into SQL tables post cleaning:-
+LOAD DATA LOCAL INFILE 'config.pro' INTO TABLE truthtable FIELDS TERMINATED BY ','
+ENCLOSED BY ''
+LINES TERMINATED BY '\r\n'
+IGNORE 1 LINES
+(col1, col2, col3, col4, col5...);

+Such sort of a query enabled the data to be loaded into SQL tables directly that allowed ease of processing.

 Problems Encountered: